Mysta3/simon_app/README.md

 ## Description

 A Simon Says application that is designed to entertain and challenge the user.
-Made for players that like to tes their memory limits while also increasing their memorization ability.
+Made for players that like to test their memory limits while also increasing their memorization ability.

 ## EXAMPLE